Easibridge – Lightweight Tactical Bridging Innovation

 EasiBridge components are simple to use and maintain.
 A typical bridge is formed of 5-to-15 components, each costing less than £1000 to replace.
-A training time of just 1 hour has been shown to be sufficient for trial troops.
+Bridges take less than 5 minutes to assemble.
+And 20 seconds to install.
+The training time of just 1 hour has been shown to be sufficient for trial troops.

 EasiBridge is capable of operating in a range of extreme environments, including extreme cold.
-EasiBridge remains operational in CBRN environments and can be easily decontaminated.
+EasiBridge remains operational in CBRN environments.
 Extreme heat and fire present the only environmental constraint – bridge components may experience a loss of integrity if directly exposed to fire.

 Tactical Assault Bridge